armohamed1995/NLP_USING_M-L/README.md

 # NLP_USING_M/L

-Natural Language Processing with Python for Machine Learning Essential Training.
+Natural Language Processing with Python using  Machine Learning.
 I'm A R Mohammed.
 I'm a  data scientist (Intern) with a passion for natural language processing.

 you can download the dataset from https://archive.ics.uci.edu/ml/datasets/sms+spam+collection